 4. India and the Netherlands: Past, Present & Future by Venu Rajamony

-What this book does really well is acknowledging the not-great actions of the Netherlands in its colonial territories while generally presenting a story that is enjoyable to read, and even has a hopeful note to it.
-So you’ll hear about the VOC and slavery, but you’ll also read about King Willem and Queen Maxima’s tour of India and the author’s hopeful predictions for the future relationship between the countries.
+This book does well by acknowledging the not-great actions of the Netherlands in its colonial territories while generally presenting a story that is enjoyable to read and even has a hopeful note to it.
+So you’ll hear about the VOC and slavery.

 5. The Bookshop of the World: Making and Trading Books in the Dutch Golden Age by Andrew Pettegree and Arthur der Weduwen